 What we don’t: Difficult to use and not a very polished piece.

 Unfortunately, there are plenty of cons.
-The display is too small (1.4-inches, despite its 2-inch frame), but most importantly, it’s a mess to navigate.
+The display is too small (1.4 inches, despite its 2-inch frame), but most importantly, it’s a mess to navigate.
 The all-important user interface (you’ll find people all over complaining about the UI) is full of unusable features and is illogical in its design.
 The Epix is undoubtedly “cool” and a sign of things to come, but this one is strictly for early adopters that can forgive its growing pains.
-For another wrist-worn GPS option, check out Garmin's Fenix 5X.
+For another wrist-worn GPS option in a more refined but pricier package, check out Garmin's Fenix 6 Pro.

 See the Garmin Epix